Odyseus/cinnamon_tools_docs/docs/_sources/includes/03-development-notes.rst.txt

 Xlets development *commandments*
 ================================

-1. Eradicate from your thoughts the existence of Node.js.
+- Eradicate from your thoughts the existence of Node.js.
 I can do infinitely more with just ten lines of Python code than with ten lines of JavaScript code that depend on 10 Node.js modules with a thousand lines of code each.
-2. If a Python module is required for xlets development, make it part of the Python application if possible.
+- If a Python module is required for xlets development, make it part of the Python application if possible.
 Otherwise, create a mechanism to install required modules.
-3. Try to use ``Mainloop.idle_add`` inside the initialization code of an xlet if possible.
+- Try to use ``Mainloop.idle_add`` inside the initialization code of an xlet if possible.
 Take into account the following:

-     a) The ``_expandAppletContextMenu`` and the ``_bindSettings`` method calls should NOT be inside ``Mainloop.idle_add``.
+    + The ``_expandAppletContextMenu`` and the ``_bindSettings`` method calls should NOT be inside ``Mainloop.idle_add``.
-     b) Avoid using ``Mainloop.idle_add`` inside an extension code for obvious reasons.
+    + Avoid using ``Mainloop.idle_add`` inside an extension code for obvious reasons.
-     c) Be aware of using ``Mainloop.idle_add`` inside a *very advanced* xlet.
+    + Be aware of using ``Mainloop.idle_add`` inside a *very advanced* xlet.
 For example, using ``Mainloop.idle_add`` to delay the initialization of the **Window list applet** or the **System Tray applet** will inevitably break these applets initialization processes.

+.. _custom-settings-framework-countermeasures-reference:

-4. Countermeasures for xlets that make use of the custom settings framework:
+- Countermeasures for xlets that make use of the custom settings framework:

-     a) Applets:
+    + Applets:

-          0. Never use the ``external-configuration-app`` key in their metadata.json files.
+        * Never use the ``external-configuration-app`` key in their metadata.json files.
 Cinnamon executes the application specified in this key without arguments, and the custom settings framework application needs arguments to be passed (the applet instance ID, its UUID, etc.).
-          2. Always override the applet's **Configure...** context menu item to force the opening of the custom settings framework application.
+        * Always override the applet's **Configure...** context menu item to force the opening of the custom settings framework application.

-     b) Extensions:
+    + Extensions:

-          0. Always use the ``external-configuration-app`` key in their metadata.json files.
+        * Always use the ``external-configuration-app`` key in their metadata.json files.
 Since I make the application for extensions purposely not to need arguments (so it can be opened from a .desktop file), specify this key so the application can be opened from the extensions manager window.
-          1. Always create a .desktop file to open the settings window.
+        * Always create a .desktop file to open the settings window.
 So one doesn't have to go all the way to the extensions manager window to open it; it can be opened directly from the applications menu.

     .. contextual-admonition::
         :context: warning
         :title: About Cinnamon's native settings system

-        - Up to Cinnamon 3.8.x (|IIRC|), if using an external application for an xlet settings (``external-configuration-app`` key in **metadata.json**) and at the same time inside the xlet folder exists the file **settings-schema.json**, then Cinnamon will not open the external application, it will open instead its native settings window.
-To overcome this, I also add a button to be displayed in the native settings system to open the *real* settings window (the one defined in "external-configuration-app" key).
+        Up to Cinnamon 3.8.x (|IIRC|), if using an external application for an xlet settings (``external-configuration-app`` key in **metadata.json**) and at the same time inside the xlet folder exists the file **settings-schema.json**, then Cinnamon will not open the external application, it will open instead its native settings window.
+To overcome this, I also add a button to be displayed in the native settings system to open the *real* settings window (the one defined in ``external-configuration-app`` key).
 But even that will not work in certain Cinnamon versions in which buttons aren't functional.
-And that's why I provide this function to create a .desktop file to open the *real* settings window.
+And that's why I provide the function to create a .desktop file to open the *real* settings window.

 z_config.py file inside xlets directories